-- Tracking the usage and effectiveness of the Alternative Response System in the CPS investigative process.
+- Tracking the usage and effectiveness of the Alternative Response (AR) system in the Child Protective Investigations (CPI) process.

-- Increased focus on housing, employment and normalcy as crucial parts of recovery.
+- Increased focus on housing, employment, and normalcy as crucial parts of recovery for foster youth, including those aging out of foster care.

-- Continued monitoring and prevention of child fatalities within the CPS system.
+- Continued monitoring and prevention of child fatalities within the Child Protective Services (CPS) system.

-- Addressing disproportionality of minority and LGBTQIA youth in the CPS system.
+- Addressing disproportionality of minority and LGBTQIA+ youth in the CPS system and providing adequate services to meet the needs of these children and youth.

-- System-wide integration of trauma-informed practices into all levels of care.
+- System-wide integration of trauma-informed practices into all levels of care, including accessible trainings for all mental health professionals, caregivers, and staff working within the system.

 - Improving support for youth transitioning from child to adult services (ages 17-24).